 Before we go into that, know that there are times when your state and local tax refund is not taxable – we’ll dive into this scenario first.

-In general, if you didn’t deduct state and local income taxes last year, you don’t need to pay taxes on your refunds this year.
-For instance, if you didn’t itemize your deductions in 2006 (you took the standard deduction) then your state refund is tax free this year.
+A general rule of thumb: If you didn’t deduct state and local income taxes last year, you don’t need to pay taxes on your state and local tax refund this year.
+For instance, if you didn’t itemize your deductions last year and instead you took the standard deduction, then your state tax refund from the previous year is tax-free this year.

 Sales Tax Deducted, But Not State Income Tax?

 There’s an important note to consider in regards to sales tax versus state and local income tax.
 On last year’s return, if you itemized your deductions and were able to deduct your sales tax and not your state and local income taxes, then your previous year’s state refund is not taxable when you file this year.

 If you deducted your state and local income taxes last year and also received a state refund last year, then your state tax refund that you received from the previous year may be taxable.

 Don’t worry about knowing these tax rules, TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
 If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
 TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year-round and can also review, sign, and file your tax return.